ungerecht/retro-web-synth/README.md

 ## Features

-- Play a variety of waveforms and tweak the sound with effects.
+- Play a variety of waveforms and tweak the sound with effects
+- Two oscillators each with their own waveform, phase, and detune
-- ADSR Envelope sliders
+- Attack/Decay/Sustain/Release envelope sliders
 - Filter and frequency response graph
+- Feedback Delay
+- Reverb
+- Distortion

 ## Technologies Used